 Find a Doctor

 Using in-network providers saves you money.
-If you are enrolled in a Western Governors University medical plan, here’s how to find doctors in your plan network. .
+If you are enrolled in a Western Governors University medical plan, find doctors in your plan network to save money.

 • Know before you go.
 Before you visit any provider or facility, we recommend you call ahead to be sure they are in your plan’s network, as well as confirm their address, office hours, and that they are accepting new patients.

-• Expanded Travel and Lodging Benefits: When providers are not available within a 50-mile radius of your home location for medical services, our Cigna medical plans will cover up to $2,500 in total travel expenses (which includes a $50 daily lodging cap for an individual and up to $100 daily lodging cap if traveling with a companion) for employees and their dependents requiring travel for all procedures, including those related to reproductive and gender-affirming care.
-For more information and assistance filing a claim, contact Cigna at 800-244-6224 or chat with a representative online at myCigna.com.
+• Expanded Travel and Lodging Benefits: When providers are not available within a 60-mile radius of your home location for medical services, our UHC medical plans will cover up to $10,000 in total travel expenses (which includes a $50 daily lodging cap for an individual and up to $100 daily lodging cap if traveling with a companion) for employees and their dependents requiring travel for all procedures, including those related to reproductive and gender-affirming care.
+For more information and assistance filing a claim, HDHP plan participants contact UHC member services and Informed Choice plan participants contact Surest member services.

 Don’t have a personal doctor?
 You should.
 Here’s why.

 • Better health.
 Getting the right health screenings each year can reduce your risk for many serious conditions.
-Preventive care is free under both the LDHP and the HDHP.
+Preventive care is free under both the HDHP and the ICHP.

 • A healthier wallet.
 Having a doctor you can call helps you avoid costly trips to the emergency room and decide when you really need to see a specialist.